bb4/bb4-website/trunk/README.txt

 III.
 Building

  - run "gradle" at the root.
 This will compile all subprojects and run all tests.
+ - try running gradle --gui (suffix & if running with cygwin or *nix) to see a list of all tasks in a nuice UI.

 option 1 - ant only
  - Verify entries in ant/common.properties and ant/build.xml.
 No changes should be needed.